CodingContributorsLair/Get-Started-Here/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 This repository is designed for helping beginners contribute to open-source.
-Remember, contributing to any of our repositories can result in a membership.
+Remember, contributing to any of our repositories can result in an invitation.

 ### 1. Fork the repository :